frankmorgner/vsmartcard/ACardEmulator/doc/README.txt

 - NFC hardware built into the smartphone for |HCE|
 - Android 4.4 "KitKat" (or newer) or CyanogenMod 11 (or newer)
+- permissions for a data connection (communication with |vicc|) and for using NFC (communication to the reader); scanning the configuration via QR code requires permission to access the camera

 For emulating a contact-less smart card with a desktop or notebook, have a look at :ref:`pcsc-relay`.